 Under what circumstances should someone keep their house in a bankruptcy, who should just let the house go?

-In order to assess your specific circumstance, speaking to an attorney directly through a consultation is what you’re gonna wanna do, and again, our office offers those 30 minute free consultations, you can just call our office, 3036880944 and we’ll be happy to get you scheduled.
-You can also go on the website, www.robinsonandhenry.com to schedule that as well.
+In order to assess your specific circumstance, speaking to an attorney directly through an assessment is what you’re gonna wanna do, and again, our office offers those 30 minute case assessments, you can just call our office, 3036880944 and we’ll be happy to get you scheduled.
+You can also go on the website, robandhen.wpengine.com to schedule that as well.
 Also remember, feel free to ask questions during this live event.
 Also prior to or after, we can add it to next week’s or we can even send you something directly if it is time sensitive for you to get your question answered.
 Again, I’m Attorney Elizabeth Dominico.
 And this has been debt resolution Friday.
 We’ll look forward to seeing you guys next week and answering those pressing debt and bankruptcy questions.
 Enjoy the rest of your day.